webjetcms/webjetcms/docs/en/install/config/README.md

 If you have a stable configuration of running nodes/`nodes` set the conf. variable:
 - `clusterNames=node1,node2,node3` - comma separated list of nodes from 1 to N
-You need to externally define individual nodes `ID` node, you can't do it via Settings-\&gt;Configuration, because all nodes would have the same name.
+You need to externally define individual nodes `ID` node, you can't do it via Settings->Configuration, because all nodes would have the same name.

 It is recommended to set the value via the parameter `-DwebjetNodeId=1`, or otherwise via [external configuration](../external-configuration.md).